carsonkrueger/Sun-Shaft/README.md

+1. Install `ffmpeg`

-Create and setup the .env with the appropriate variables:
+2. Create and setup the .env with the appropriate variables:

 ```
 JWT_SECRET="5QCyRSK2390jncG4HRDtJrtesdfb30012KLlsejzg"